bradshawsguide/website/src/content/2-routes/3-fenchurch-street-to-blackwall/route.md

 (station: stepney)

+We next descend into a deep cutting, and, passing under the Bow Road, arrive at the junction station on the main line of the [North London Railway](/routes/fenchurch-street-to-chalk-farm).

 The stations of [Limehouse](/stations/limehouse), [West India Docks](/stations/west-india-docks), and [Poplar](/stations/poplar), are respectively passed, and the train stops at

 (station: blackwall)